coderefinery/git-intro/_episodes/01-motivation.md

 ## Why code can become a disaster without version control

-### What is the problem with this kind of "version control"?
+Discuss the following directory listing.
+What possible problems do you anticipate with this kind of "version control":

-Discuss the following directory listing:

 ```shell
 mylib-1.2.4_18.3.07.tgz         somecode_CP_10.8.07.tgz